evolbioinfo/goalign/README.md

   * pssm: compute position-specific scoring matrix
 * concat:      Concatenates several alignments
 * dedup:       Remove sequences that have the same sequence
+* diff : Compare all sequences to the first one of the alignment, and count the differences
 * divide:      Divide an input alignment in several output files (one per alignment)
 * draw:   Draw alignments
   * biojs:     Display an input alignment in an html file using [BioJS](http://msa.biojs.net/)